matt-chv/embedded-analog-intelligence/reveal/ros_fusion.md

 ## Sensor Fusion: the 3 C's of fusion

-* Competitive: dual channel approach ( 2 overlaping cameras)
+* Competitive: dual channel approach ( 2 overlaping cameras) <!-- .element: class="fragment" data-fragment-index="1" -->
-* Complementary: appending overlapping sensor data (e.g. front and rear camera)
+* Complementary: appending overlapping sensor data (e.g. front and rear camera) <!-- .element: class="fragment" data-fragment-index="2" -->
-* Cooperative: complemntary to add more incormation (2 cameras to rnablr stereoscopic views)
+* Cooperative: complemntary to add more incormation (2 cameras to enable stereoscopic views) <!-- .element: class="fragment" data-fragment-index="3" -->

 Notes: Remmeber to say something funny here: 3C of F has nothing to do with the 3 coins in the fountain from Sinatra (1954 movie)